 Yufei received her BS in Chemistry at Davidson College, North Carolina.

 Yu received his B.S. from ShanghaiTech University.
 He joined Professor Andrea Tao's research group in the Fall of 2019 as a graduate student in Nanoengineering.
 With the interest in self-assembly, he now focuses on the interfacial self-assembly of inorganic nanoparticles.
 He works to design the surface chemistry of nanoparticles, which affects the interaction between nanoparticles and the surrounding environment, to modulate the self-assembly patterns or even to get new materials.

 Iris received her B.S. in Chemistry from Zhejiang University, China, in 2018.
 She is a third-year graduate student in Professor Akif Tezcan’s lab at UC San Diego, and her research is focusing on protein self-assembly at interfaces.

-Yilong is a fourth-year Ph.D. student in the department of Mechanical Engineering & Materials Science at Duke University.
-He received a B.S. from Huazhong University of Science and Technology in China in 2013, and an M.S. from Clemson University in 2016.
-His current research is on the self-assembly of polymer-grafted nanoparticles.
-He is using both molecular dynamics simulations and powerful MC-based optimization algorithms to explore new strategies for self-assembling particles into unconventional arrangements to fabricate new functional materials.
+Yilong is a fourth-year PhD student in the department of Mechanical Engineering & Materials Science at Duke University.
+He received a B.S. from Huazhong University of Science and Technology (China) in 2013, and an M.S. from Clemson University in 2016.
+Yilong's current research is on the self-assembly of polymer-grafted nanoparticles and he is using both molecular dynamics simulations and powerful MC-based optimization algorithms to explore new strategies for self-assembling particles into unconventional arrangements to fabricate new functional materials.